 by Deb Matthews

 Welcome!
-Here's another true Christian story from my collection of things that have really happened to me (including stories about miracles, angels, Civil Air Patrol and God's love and blessings).
-This is one from August 1999 about God helping me sing a song to draw near to Him when I started in the totally wrong key.
+Here's another true Christian story from my collection of things that have really happened to me (including stories about miracles, angels, and God's love and blessings).
+This one is from August 1999 about God helping me sing a song to draw near to Him when I started in the totally wrong key.

 Copyright © 1999 by Debra K. Matthews.
 All rights reserved

 My dad's greatest dream was to be a famous singer like Frank Sinatra.
 I grew up hearing all the songs from Frank's movies, and other popular musicals.
 By the time I was ten, I could sing them all with dad when he practiced at home, or as we drove on the highway on long trips.
 I knew all the words.
 I knew when to sing strong, when to sing softly, and how to add tenderness to the songs.

 I can't remember a time when I didn't hear love songs.
 They became a part of my life just as naturally as eating and sleeping.

 Shortly after my tenth birthday, we moved to Gig Harbor, right down on the water.
 While we were there, we started attending a local church and Sunday school for the first time ever.
 It was there I heard the gospel message preached indepth for the first time.